-The premise is simple: each guest is tasked with showing up with a few dozen home-baked cookies.
+The premise is simple: Each guest is tasked with showing up with a few dozen home-baked cookies.
 At the party itself, everyone gets to sample and share.
-And then towards the end each guest assembles a container of assorted cookies from all of the bakers present.
+And then, towards the end, each guest assembles a container of assorted cookies from all of the bakers present.
 The result?
-A whole lot of different cookies for the price (and time) of baking a double batch of one recipe!
+A whole lot of different cookies for the price (and time) of baking a double batch from one recipe!

 How to Do a Cookie Swap: Before the holidays, gather some friends to bake and exchange cookies for nibbling and gifting!
 Fun and time saving!Tweet This